Skip to content

 Luke Cage in the All-New, All-Different Marvel

-Luke Cage’s time with the Avengers is over and, once again, he teams up with his friend Danny Rand in the new Power Man and Iron Fist series.
+Luke Cage’s time with the Avengers team is over and, once again, he teams up with his friend Danny Rand in the new Power Man and Iron Fist comics.

 Civil War 2!
-When a new Inhuman emerges, with the ability to profile the future, Captain Marvel wanted him to work with the Ultimates, in order to preemptively tackle disasters before they happen, but Iron Man opposed the idea, suggesting it was dangerous to take his visions for granted for several reasons.
-For more, go to the Civil War II Reading Order.
+When a new Inhuman emerges, with the ability to profile the future, Captain Marvel wants him to work with the Ultimates team to preemptively tackle disasters before they happen, but Iron Man opposes the idea, suggesting it is dangerous to take his visions for granted for several reasons.
+For more, follow our guide to reading the Civil War II comics in order.

-We are entering the Netflix era.
-The streaming platform launched its version of the Marvel universe and the comics tried to reflect that.
+We are entering the “Netflix” era.
+The streaming platform launched its version of the Marvel Universe and the comic books put out at that time tried to reflect that.
+This led to a new Luke Cage comics, but also a new Jessica Jones comics!

 Secret Empire!
 Captain America is living a lie!
 The Cosmic Cube has remade him into a secret true believer in the cause of Hydra!
 Now, Steve Rogers makes Hydra’s ideals a reality—and changes the landscape of the world dramatically!
-For more, go to the Secret Empire Reading Order.
+The Secret Empire is taking over!

 • Secret Empire